Agustin722/Trabajo-Final-Python/README.md

 - Feedback on loading words

 To-Do list [Elvis]:
+- Conflict in selecting the same letter for multiples types
-- Show Errors on the interface (also "congrats!")
+- [Done] Show Errors on the interface (also "congrats!")
 - [Done] Upper and Lower letters in the soup
 - [Done] Add 'help options'
 - [Done] Max number of words conflict